How to get the best from our stress busters

 Use easy time management techniques

-Breathing exercises
+Remove stress with Breathing exercises

-If you in such a stressful state taking five minutes to concentrate on you is going to help.
+Whereas, If you are in such a stressful state taking five minutes to concentrate on you is going to help.
 Move away from the task in hand and take some deep breathes.
 Concentrating on each breathe.
 Deep breathe in, count for 10 seconds and breathe out count for 10 seconds.
 Do this ten times.
 By thinking about your breathing, you will forget (even for a few minutes) what you were so wound up about.
 You can go back to the activity with a clearer mind and get the task actioned.

 Plan ahead